sunilvb/stellar-bank/README.md

 # Banking on Blockchain with Stellar - Tutorial

+## What is Stellar?

+According to [Stellar.org](https://www.stellar.org/) : Stellar is open-source, distributed payments infrastructure.
+Using the Stellar network, you can build mobile wallets, banking tools, smart devices that pay for themselves, and just about anything else you can dream up involving payments!
+Even though Stellar is a complex distributed system, working with it doesn’t need to be complicated.

+## What will we build in this tutorial

 This is a tutorial for creating a simple banking application with [Stellar's](https://www.stellar.org/) hybrid blockchain and Lumen (XLM) as currency.
 The following topics are covered in this tutorial:
 1. Working with Stellar Java SDK
-2. Creating a fully functional web application using Spring Boot, Spring Security and MySql
+2. Creating a Stellar Bank UI using Spring Boot, Spring Security and MySql
 3. Open an Account and fund 10,000 XLM
-4. Open another account and transfer 100 XLM from the first
+4. Open another account and transfer 100 XLM (or any amount)from one account to another
 5. View account details and blalances

 ## Getting Started